 Driving the company car has its perks.
-You don’t have to pay for gas out of your own pocket.
-You don’t need to worry about putting miles or wear and tear on your own car.
+You don't have to pay for gas out of your own pocket, and you don't need to worry about putting miles or wear and tear on your own vehicle.
 But what happens if you have a car accident in a company-owned vehicle?
-Whether it’s a fender bender or a major collision, who pays for it?
+Whether it's a fender bender or a major collision, who pays for it?
 You?
-Your employer’s insurance?
-The question will turn on whether or not the employee was acting in the scope of his or her employment duties during the time of the accident.
+Your employer's insurance?
+The question will turn on whether or not the employee was acting within the scope of his or her employment duties during the time of the accident.

 It is important to keep in mind, however, that for an act to be within the course of employment, it must either be authorized by the employer or be so closely related to an authorized act that an employer should be held responsible.
 Another important factor is the type of insurance policy the employer carries.
 Many companies have collision coverage which extends to employees, but some don't.
 If you drive a company vehicle, you will likely want to clarify these terms with your employer ahead of time.